rzygler/constantcontact/README.md

 # Constant Contact
 Java wrapper for Constant Contact API v2.
-Sparse, but working.

 ## Build instructions
 * The API v2 from Constant Contact uses Gradle for build so you will need to use that as well to build this code